 Private mortgage workouts carry real legal exposure.
 Documentation errors, state-law missteps, and improper notices can turn a salvaged deal into a foreclosure — or a regulatory action.
 These 9 checkpoints give private lenders a structured compliance framework before, during, and after any loan restructure.

-Every workout strategy covered in Private Mortgage Servicing: Workout Strategies to Protect Your Investment carries a corresponding legal obligation.
+Every workout strategy for private mortgage notes carries a corresponding legal obligation.
 Forbearance agreements need proper execution.
 Modifications require re-disclosure in certain states.
 Deed-in-lieu transfers demand title review.
 Skipping these steps doesn’t save time — it creates liability that surfaces at the worst possible moment: exit, resale, or litigation.

 Whether you’re working through a first default or managing a seasoned portfolio, the compliance infrastructure behind the workout matters as much as the workout terms themselves.
 Professional loan servicing — the kind that documents every step, generates required notices, and maintains audit-ready records — is what keeps a restructured note legally defensible.
-The sibling posts on crafting forbearance agreements and loan modifications go deeper on specific strategies; this post focuses on the compliance layer underneath all of them.
+This post focuses on the compliance layer underneath all workout strategies.

 | Checkpoint | Risk if Skipped | Who Owns It |